Blog icon

 Dr Clayfield holds a Bachelor of Engineering (Hons I) and PhD in mechanical engineering, a Master of Business Administration (Cum Laude) from the International Space University, and additional graduate qualifications in space science and public policy.

 In 2014 Kimberley became the first Australian to receive the prestigious Lawrence Sperry Award from the American Institute of Aeronautics and Astronautics.
-She has also served as Chair of Engineers Australia's National Committee on Space Engineering, and as a member of the Australian Academy of Science's National Committee for Space and Radio Science.
+She has also served as Chair of Engineers Australia's National Committee on Space Engineering, and is a member of the Australian Academy of Science's National Committee for Space Science.
 In 2013 she was the first Australian to be recognised with the International Astronautical Federation's Young Space Leader award.
+In 2025 she received the Australian Space Award for Female Space Leader of the Year - Enterprise.

 Current Roles